codeadamca/javascript-openweather-api/README.md

-# Using JavaScript with the Open Weather Map API
+# Using JavaScript with the OpenWeather API

 A basic example of using JavaScript with the OpenWeatherMap.